KshitijD21/mail-tracker-ui/mail-tracker-extension/README.md

 1. Navigate to Gmail (https://mail.google.com)
 2. Click the extension icon in toolbar
-3. Login with demo credentials
+3. Login with your credentials or create an account
-4. Compose an email - tracking will be enabled
+4. **Email Tracking**: Compose an email - tracking will be enabled automatically
+5. **AI Reply**: Open any email and click the "🤖 Reply with AI" button to generate an AI response

 ## Development